Methanobacterium: Species

 There are many different species of Methanobacterium with officially recognized names.
 A few and listed and described below:

 Methanobacterium formicicum is an archaeon found in the rumen of cattle, buffalo, sheep, goats and other animals.
 Microbes in the gut, degrade nutrients from feed (polysaccharides, proteins, and fats) into organic molecules which later are turned into methane by Methanobacterium such as Methanobacterium formicicum.
 Methanobacterium formicicum can be found in the human gut as well as in animals and can cause gastrointestinal and metabolic disorders in both humans and animals.

 Methanobacterium oryzae was isolated from rice field soil in the Philippines.
 Methanobacterium, such as Methanobacterium oryzae, that thrive in rice fields often use hydrogen and acetate as their main energy source.
 This Methanobacterium as well as other species of Methanobacterium found in rice field soils from around the world are a major source of methane which is a dominant greenhouse gas.

 Methanobacterium palustre thrives in marshland areas and was first found in a peat bog.

 Methanobacterium arcticum was isolated from permafrost sediments in the Russian Arctic.
 This species of Methanobacterium uses only hydrogen, carbon dioxide, and formate as fuel.
 Unlike some other Methanobacteria, it does not use acetate to grow.

 Methanobacterium thermoautotrophicum Marburg can undergo natural genetic transformation, the transfer of DNA from one cell to another.
 Genetic transformation in archaeal species, generally, appears to be an adaptation for repairing DNA damage in a cell by utilizing intact DNA information derived from another cell.

 Methanobacterium thermaggregans were found from fed-batch fermentation.
-M. thermaggregans is alkophilic and thermophilic.
-This was based on the findings of M. thermaggregans being able to alter an increase of agitated speeds that is used to increase methane formulation.
+M. thermaggregans is alkaliphilic and thermophilic and has been suggested as a suitable candidate for biological methane production.